girls-whocode/remote_admin/README.md

 ## Change Log

+10/26/2024: Using ChatGPT to help with the documentation and standardization of function descriptions.

 10/26/2024: Started creating more documents located in the Documents folder of this application.

 10/26/2024: Redesigned setup_action function to be more universal for all functions